-The Amvic ICF System provides a robust system that has a high resistance to hard and soft body impacts likely to be associated with normal use situations.
-The rendered wall is acceptable for all normal situations and is classed as Category I, which is described in ETAG 004^[19] as zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use.
+The Amvic ICF System can provide a robust system that has a high resistance to hard and soft body impacts likely to be associated with normal use situations.
+The rendered wall is acceptable for all normal situations and subject to the appropriate selection of render, per 2.1.12, can achieve Category I, which is described in EAD 040083-00-0404[20] as a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough use.
 Other stronger solutions are available if required - the Certificate holder must be contacted for details.